phaniankur/phani.me/content/blog/year-wrapped-2025.md

 <u>**New Year**</u>

-After dining in at The Imperial, Koramangala, me and my co-founders welcomed 2025 watching sky shots burn from Tamal’s(our friend) rooftop.
+After dining in at The Imperial, Koramangala, me and my co-founders welcomed 2025, watched sky shots fire from Tamal’s(our friend) rooftop.
 We received a few orders that day on Craveo app.
 We were facing high churn rates and the numbers weren’t exciting.
 Our onboarding funnel had friction.

 We spent most of Jan & Feb optimizing the onboarding funnel because that was the USP of Craveo.
 Shashank and I spent time to pull more users in the app through our Instagram and reddit campaigns.